 The Hamilton Khaki Navy “Frogman” features a screw cap over its crown.
 This cap, which was attached to the case with a short chain, prevents water from entering the watch and keeps it waterproof.
 The “Frogman” is a perfect example of the multiple watches designed for military purposes and active service on land and water.
 Hamilton waterproof watches were provided to NCDUs (Naval Combat Demolition Units), created in 1943.

 Drawings from the 1950s for the patented Panerai crown protecting bridge, a signature feature for the Italian brand and its now iconic Luminor line.
 The watch name is connected to a self-luminous substance based on tritium, Luminor, that later superseded radium, in order to give high visibility to the dials of the brand’s instruments.

 The first modern dive watches appeared in the early 1950s with the Blancpain Fifty Fathoms, the Zodiac Sea Wolf or the Rolex Submariner.
-The Blancpain Fifty Fathoms was designed to meet the requirements of Captain Bob Maloubier, to time the dives of French elite combat frogmen.
+The Blancpain Fifty Fathoms was designed by Jacques Fiechter, It was later adopted (with the addition of magnetic shielding) by French elite combat frogmen.
 The watch became a standard and still features all attributes of modern dive watches (rotating bezel with 60-minute scale, high water resistance, clear luminescent markings…).
 As indicated by its name, it was water-resistant up to 50 fathoms, which is about 91.45 meters or 300ft.

 The contemporary standards for mechanical dive watches